Qt Group

 Qt Group Plc (Note: formerly known as Trolltech, Qt Company, Qt Development Frameworks, Quasar Technologies and Qt Software) (Qt is pronounced "cute") is a software company headquartered in Espoo, Finland.
 It was formed following the acquisition of Qt by Digia, but was later spun off into a separate, publicly traded company.

 The company oversees the development of the Qt framework alongside the Qt Project, and provides tools for UI design, software development, quality assurance and testing, as well as expert consulting services.
+The company was originally founded as Trolltech in 1994 by Eirik Chambe-Eng and Haavard Nord, and was later acquired by Nokia in 2008 before being sold to Digia.

 History

 Trolltech 1994–2007

 Trolltech was founded by Eirik Chambe-Eng and Haavard Nord on 4 March 1994.
 The duo started writing Qt in 1991; since then, Qt has steadily expanded and improved.

 In 2002, Trolltech introduced Qtopia which is based on Qt.
 Qtopia is an application platform for Linux-based devices such as mobile phones, portable media players, and home media.
 It is also used in many non-consumer products such as medical instruments and industrial devices.
 Qtopia Phone Edition was released in 2004, and their Greenphone smartphone is based on this platform.

 Trolltech completed an initial public offering (IPO) on the Oslo Stock Exchange in July, 2006.